gc24pt/cnn_va/README.md

-# CNN for Vibration Analysis
+# Vibration Analysis of Dams using a Convolutional Neural Network (CNN)

 * Receives spectrograms as input.
 * Outputs the first five natural frequency values.